imrekosdik/ahc_BrachaTaueg/ShavitFrancez/docs/ShavitFrancezAlg/algorithm.rst

     If p receives a wave message then
         If active<p> = false and cc<p> = 0 then
-            act accrding to the wave algorithm
+            act according to the wave algorithm
             in the case of a decive event, call Announce end if